 On some patients, the stain you can see with the loupes was not visible to my naked eye with no magnification.

-I can also say that because I can see so much more and have great visuals of the adaptation of the instrument to the tooth, I am more precise and provide a more comfortable dental hygiene appointment to my patients.
+I can also say that because I can see so much more and have great visuals of the adaptation of the instrument to the tooth, I am more precise and provide a more comfortable and thorough dental hygiene appointment to my patients.

 Having a more comfortable patient encourages them to keep up with their home care, builds rapport and keeps the patient coming back because they do not fear an unbearably uncomfortable appointment.

 All these factors can help prevent burnout!
-Dental hygienists reach burnout very quickly, significantly more when ergonomics are compromised.
+Dental hygienists reach burnout very quickly, significantly more so when ergonomics are compromised.
 Below is a link to a post I wrote about dental hygienists’ burnout and ways to prevent burnout, which has helped me.

 Read Now: Dental Hygienist Burnout; Causes, Prevention, Burnout Rate